Unlucky Mummy

 The Unlucky Mummy is an Ancient Egyptian artifact in the collection of the British Museum in London.
 The identity of the original owner is unknown.
-This "Painted wooden mummy-board of an unidentified woman" was acquired by the British Museum in 1889.
+This "painted wooden mummy-board of an unidentified woman" was acquired by the British Museum in 1889.

+The mummy-board has acquired a reputation for bringing misfortune, and many myths have developed around it.

 Overview

 The name 'Unlucky Mummy' is misleading as the artifact is not a mummy at all, but rather a gessoed and painted wooden 'mummy-board' or inner coffin lid.
 It was found at Thebes and can be dated by its shape and the style of its decoration to the late 21st or early 22nd Dynasty (c 950–900 BC).
 In the British Museum it is known by its serial number EA 22542.

 The beardless face and the position of the hands with fingers extended show that it was made to cover the mummified body of a woman.
 Her identity is not known due to the brief hieroglyphic inscriptions containing only short religious phrases, and omitting mention of the name of the deceased.
 The high quality of the lid indicates that the owner was a person of high rank.
 It was usual for such ladies to participate in the musical accompaniments to the rituals in the temple of Amen-ra; hence early British Museum publications described the owner of 22542 as a 'priestess of Amen-Ra'.
 E.A.
 Wallis Budge, Keeper of Egyptian and Assyrian Antiquities from 1894 to 1924, also suggested that she might have been of royal blood, but this was pure speculation and is not supported by the iconography of the lid.